Conservative wave: Peru

 In Peru, Pedro Pablo Kuczynski won the 2016 Peruvian presidential election, with Peru becoming yet another country that departed from a centre-left government.
 In this election, the third candidate with major support was leftist candidate Verónika Mendoza of the Broad Front with 18% of votes.
 Following corruption investigations surrounding Odebrecht, the Congress of the Republic of Peru demanded Kuczynski to defend himself in a session, with Marcelo Odebrecht stating that Kuczynski's involvement with the company was legal compared to the illegalities performed by his leftist predecessor.
 Due to the corruption scandal, the first impeachment process against Pedro Pablo Kuczynski was started, but voted against by a slight margin in Congress.

 After the Kenjivideos scandal in which videos were leaked to the public showing bribery from the Fujimorists to keep Kuczynski in office, Kuczyinski resigned on his own.
 Kuczynski's successor, centrist Martin Vizcarra, changed policies.
 Amid the 2019 Peruvian constitutional crisis, he dissolved Congress on 30 September, which angered Fujimorists.
 In the 2020 Peruvian parliamentary election, the main opposition parties Peruvian Aprista Party and Popular Force lost the majority in congress.
 The removal of Martín Vizcarra began after accuses of corruption.
 Many centrists and leftists were angry, as the conservative Manuel Merino took power in his place.
 This led to the 2020 Peruvian protests, and Merino resigned from office.
 Centrist Francisco Sagasti succeeded him.
 In the days leading to the run-off of the 2021 Peruvian presidential election, conservative candidate Keiko Fujimori had a slight lead in the polls over socialist candidate Pedro Castillo.
 On 19 July, Castillo was declared the winner in a close and highly contested election.
+However, president Castillo was removed from office by Congress on 7 December 2022.